blytkerchan/blytkerchan.github.io/_posts/2015-06-25-bayes-theorem-in-non-functional-requirements-analysis-an-example.markdown

 {% include image.html url="/assets/2015/06/BayesTheorem.png" caption="Bayes' theorem" %}

-I am not a mathematician, but I do like Bayes' theorem for non-functional requirements analysis -- and I'd like to present an example of its application. ((I was actually going to give a _theoretical_ example of availability requirements, but then a real example popped up...))
+I am not a mathematician, but I do like Bayes' theorem for non-functional requirements analysis -- and I'd like to present an example of its application[^1].

+[^1]: I was actually going to give a _theoretical_ example of availability requirements, but then a real example popped up...

 <!--more-->

 Recently, a question was brought to the DNP technical committee about the application of a part of section 13 of IEEE Standard 1815-2012 (the standard that defines DNP).
 Section 13 explains how to use DNP over TCP/IP, as it was originally designed to be used over serial links.
 It basically says "pretend it's a serial link", and "here's how you do TCP networking".

 {% include image.html url="/assets/2015/06/Network-diagram-—-Bayes-New-Page-1-1024x645.png" caption="Network diagram of the use-case" %}